LiskArchive/lips/proposals/lip-usman_handling_transactions_in_memory.md

 In the current implementation, the verification of transactions includes static validations on the transaction body and verification based on the database state.
 Moreover, the transaction verification requires multiple database queries, which are executed alternately with the application logic.
 Executing I/O tasks in series is inefficient because of the single-threaded nature of applications.
 Therefore, serially executing database queries impacts the performance of verifying a transaction.
 In this proposal, we suggest to refactor the verification of a transaction by dividing it into three steps:
 * In the first step, static validation checks should be performed on the transaction like schema and signature validation.
-* In the second step, the database queries required for the transaction verification should be aggregated and executed in parallel.
+* In the second step, the database queries required for the transaction verification should be executed in parallel.
 * In the third step, the transaction gets verified against the database state using the state retrieved in the second step, e.g., by verifying account balances.

 By refactoring the transaction verification process, we divide the task of the verification process into discrete steps.
 Therefore, the control flow does not jump back and forth between executing database queries and application logic.
-Furthermore, when verifying multiple transactions, the process can be further optimized by performing static validation on all transaction, then aggregating and executing database queries for all transactions and finally performing the verification of all transactions based on the database state.
+Furthermore, when verifying multiple transactions, the process can be further optimized by performing static validation on all transaction, then executing database queries for all transactions and finally performing the verification of all transactions based on the database state.

 ### Perform validation of transactions against transactions in the transaction pool
 Transactions in the transaction pool can be conflicting in such a way that they cannot be processed irrespective of the blockchain state.
 For example: